chaturvedi-lab/ms_cmac_transcriptome-analyses/sequence_Alignments.md

 The output from this script are two files per sample: one with extension ".featurecounts" and one with extension ".summary".

 I created the final matrix of counts by combining the data from each sample output file (".featurecounts") by using the R script *prepare_countmatrix.R*.
 I then annotated these transcripts with gene IDs using the python script *transcript_annot.py*.
 Both these scripts are in the repository.
-I used the annotated count matrix for differential expression analyses as described in the "differential_expression_analyses" file in the repository.
+I used the annotated count matrix for differential expression analyses as described in the "differential_expression_analyses.R" file in the repository.